WARD 2045 CO2E MONITOR

 We partnered with Google Creative Lab to create a series of Digital Easels; which formed part of a public installation - showcasing a unique drawing experiment.
 The series we developed was approachable and informal - inviting to be drawn upon by adults and kids alike.

-The design references the silhouette of the classic painters easel, with hardwood detailing and a height adjustable canvas mount to accommodate drawing from a sitting or standing position.
+Our Digital Easel for Google references the classic painters easel, with hardwood detailing and a height adjustable canvas mount to accommodate drawing from a sitting or standing position.
 These time honoured features are juxtaposed with tubular steel, as a nod to the technical in a device that ultimately celebrates the future potential of drawing.

 HOT & COLD